 This is a question I guess every Indian esp. women must have received from their female friends outside India who are curious to see the country but with a population of 1.3 billion is it even possible to give one answer?
 There is nothing that is common across the country – no language, color, clothes, culture, nothing.

 So what is the purpose of this post?
-To make a woman aware of the extent of sexual harassment and share some tips as a local who has traveled to other countries on how to reduce the risk of being sexually harassed in India.
+To make a woman aware of the extent of sexual harassment esp. solo women travelers and share some tips as a local, also part of solo women travelers community, who has traveled within India and to other countries on how to reduce the risk of being sexually harassed in India.